-- to deliver PlantwisePlus and related projects - to extend the breadth and depth of donor support in International Development - to implement the revised recovery plan for the UK Defined Benefit Pension Scheme arising from the 2020 valuation, reflecting as it does the increased financial support from Member Countries.
+• to deliver PlantwisePlus and related projects

-- to progress the property plan for the Egham site - to maintain and seek opportunities for growth in the levels of income and profitability from the existing Publishing portfolio - to enhance back-office systems and processes to better support CABI's growth aspirations and plans - to develop new income streams through better management and commercialisation of CABI's expertise and content
+- to extend the breadth and depth of donor support in International Development - to implement the revised recovery plan for the UK Defined Benefit Pension Scheme arising from the 2020 valuation. - to complete the property plan for the Egham site - to maintain and seek opportunities for growth in the levels of income and profitability from the existing publishing portfolio - to enhance back-office systems and processes to better support CABI's growth aspirations and plans - to develop new income streams through better management and commercialisation of CABI's expertise and content including the creation of another distinct CABI Programme.